nagendra7/e-commerce-node/README.md

 ## Starting the server
-- To start the server, run the following command: npm start
+- To start the server, run the following command:

+npm start

 The server will start running on : 'http://localhost:4000'

+## Test Cases
+- To run the test cases use the following command:

+npm test

 ## API Endpoints